14th & 15th April 2026

 Peter Dorrington – Founder – XMplify Consulting Ltd

-IDC forecasts that by 2026, 40% of UK organisations will face regulatory penalties linked to resilience failures, while Deloitte highlights incident response maturity as a growing differentiator in cyber insurance premiums.
-Ransomware, destructive malware and state-sponsored campaigns are no longer exceptional events, but recurring crises.
+IDC forecasts that by 2026, 40% of UK firms will face regulatory penalties tied to resilience failures, while Deloitte notes that incident response maturity is now a differentiator in cyber insurance premiums.

-This fireside discussion explores how security leaders build true strategic resilience into their programmes: designing board-level playbooks, integrating legal and communications teams into crisis response, and measuring resilience using metrics that matter to regulators and insurers.
-The focus is on translating external volatility into clear, board-ready decisions — and positioning resilience as a competitive advantage rather than a compliance exercise.
+This session explores how leaders design board-level playbooks, integrate legal and PR teams into crisis response, and measure resilience with metrics that matter to regulators and insurers.
+The conversation will highlight why resilience is now a competitive differentiator, not just a compliance checkbox.

-14:45 - Customer Case Study Workshop - Cloud-Native Security: Protecting Innovation Without Slowing It Down (guide topic - subject to partner changes)
+14:10 - Customer Case Study Workshop - Cloud-Native Security: Protecting Innovation Without Slowing It Down

 As enterprises accelerate cloud adoption, CISOs must secure workloads without stifling innovation.
 This session highlights best practices for securing containers, serverless functions and multi-cloud environments while maintaining developer velocity.